mlarouche/ChronoTrigger-MSU1/README.txt

 This hack adds CD quality audio to Chrono trigger using the MSU-1 chip invented by byuu.
 For next version I do hope to include the FMV from the PS1 version !

-The hack has been tested on bsnes 075, higan 094 and SD2SNES.
+The hack has been tested on bsnes-plus v073+1, higan 094 and SD2SNES.

+BSNES 070, 075 is NOT RECOMMENDED, use bsnes-plus v073.

 ========
 = TODO =